LocusEnergy/api-docs/source/includes/authentication/_resource-owner-password.md

 The API uses the [OAuth 2 Resource Owner Password Credentials flow](https://tools.ietf.org/html/rfc6749#section-4.3).
 If successful, an `access_token` is returned with an accompanying `refresh_token`.
 Once the `access_token` expires, you can [refresh it](#refreshing-an-access-token) by using the `refresh_token`.

-<aside class="notice">Most API credentials for customers use this flow.
+Most API credentials for customers use this flow.
 If your credentials don't work for this flow, please try [Client Credentials](#client-credentials).
-If you continue to experience trouble authenticating, please contact <a href="mailto:support@locusenergy.com">support</a>.</aside>
+If you continue to experience trouble authenticating, please contact <a href="mailto:support@locusenergy.com">support</a>.

 ### Definition